gitJackG/nft-analytics/README.md

 - Update UI
 - Add jobs for other type of data (nft metada?)
 - Dockerize for easier use
+- OpenSea API limit?
+1 hour too long?
+Some collections take too long to fetch?
+- Create multiple jobs so no collection has to wait?

 ## Technologies
 - Ruby on Rails